 In July 2012, the FDA approved pre-exposure prophylaxis (PrEP).
-PrEP is a medication shown to prevent HIV from sexual activity or needle use.
+PrEP is a medication shown to lower the risk of contracting HIV from sexual activity or needle use.
 The treatment requires taking the medication on a daily basis.

 Doctors recommend PrEP for people who are in a relationship with someone who has HIV.

-- people in a nonmonogamous relationship with a partner who is HIV-negative (to reduce the risk you or your partner will get HIV)
+- people in a non-monogamous relationship with a partner who is HIV-negative (PrEP reduces the risk of transmitting HIV to a partner)

-- people who have had anal sex without a condom or contracted a sexually transmitted disease (STD) in the past six months
+- people who have had anal sex without a condom or who have contracted a sexually transmitted disease (STD) in the past six months

 - people who have sex with men and women